Dubai Holding

 Overview

-Dubai Holding is one of the Middle East's largest holding companies, managing a $150 billion destination, retail, hospitality, and residential brands portfolio across 30+ countries.
-In late 2023, they hired me directly as a contractor to support a large-scale migration of their digital portfolio from their existing Sitefinity/.NET enterprise solution to Webflow Enterprise.
+Dubai Holding manages a $150 billion portfolio of destination, retail, hospitality, and residential brands across 30+ countries.
+In late 2023 they hired me directly to support the migration of their digital portfolio from Sitefinity/.NET to Webflow Enterprise.

 The Challenge